 - Best for Waterfall-Lovers: Na Pali Coast Snorkel and Rafting Adventure – Buy Tickets at Viator "The raft only holds 14 people, so you won’t be crowded for space."

-- Best All-Rounder: Na Pali and Ni'ihau The Forbidden Island Kauai Snorkel Cruise – Buy Tickets at Viator "You’ll catch the incredible scenery, which comes equipped with plenty of great places to view the coast."
+- Best All-Rounder: Ni'ihau and Na Pali Coast Super Snorkel Cruise – Buy Tickets at Viator "You’ll catch the incredible scenery, which comes equipped with plenty of great places to view the coast."

 - Best With Hiking: Na Pali Coast Snorkel, Hike and Picnic – Buy Tickets at Viator "You’ll board a motorized raft, which is handy for zipping in and out of caves and waterfalls."

 - Best Full-Day Tour: Niihau and Na Pali Coast Kauai Snorkel Cruise – Buy Tickets at Viator "The trip takes guests on a breakfast cruise along the stunning scenery of the Na Pali coast."

 - Best With SCUBA Option: Deluxe Na Pali Snorkel Tour w/Optional SCUBA – Buy Tickets at Viator "Those who have been on this excursion love it."

 Best Dinner Cruise: Napali Snorkel Dinner Cruise